 This got me to thinking – what would an expert do?
 That led me to contact the Maricopa County Parks staff, who hooked me up with John Gunn, supervisor of Spur Cross.
 Here’s what he had to say.

 Tips for Avoiding a Rattlesnake Bite

 1. Realize that every rattlesnake encounter is different.

 2. Consider going back the way you came.
 That’s not always possible with certain loop hikes or point-to-point hikes.

 3. Try throwing a handful of pebbles or some sand near the snake.
-Maybe even consider a gentle poke with a (long!) hiking stick.
+Consider a gentle poke with a (long!) hiking stick.
 That’s often enough to encourage a rattler to move.
 “They have nothing to gain, but everything to lose in an encounter with a human,” Gunn said.

 4. Stick to the center of the trail.
-That keeps you out of tall grass lining the trail, where rattlers can hang out and wait for a tasty rodent meal.
-Bear in mind: snakes realize “a human leg is not a suitable meal.”
-Often, you’ll pass them without realizing they’re there – no rattle, no striking.
+Stay out of tall grass lining the trail, where rattlers wait for a tasty rodent meal.
+Bear in mind: Snakes realize “a human leg is not a suitable meal.”
+Often, you’ll pass them without realizing it – no rattle, no striking.
 The trouble comes if you don’t see a snake and you step on it.
 “Then, you get bit like a mouse trap,” Gunn said.